ianlewis/kay/docs/source/settings.rst

 .. attribute:: DEFAULT_TIMEZONE

    Specify the default local timezone in string, e.g: 'Asia/Tokyo' The default is ``Asia/Tokyo``.
 If it's not specified Kay automatically set ``UTC``.
-You can get the valid TimeZone list by reffering ``kay/lib/pytz/all_timezone``.
+You can get the valid TimeZone list by reffering to ``kay/lib/pytz/all_timezone``.

 .. attribute:: DEBUG